get-glu/glu/docs/guides/gitops-implementation.md

 ## Recap

-OK, that was a lot.
+OK, that was a lot of concepts to learn (hopefully, not too much code to write (~<200 LOC)).
 I appreciate you taking the time to walk through this journey!

 We have:

 - Created a glu system to orchestrate our promotion pipelines with
-- Configured two sources (OCI and Git) for reading and writing to
-- Declared three phases to promote change between
+- Declared three phases (based over OCI and Git repositories) to promote change between
 - Defined a resource type for carrying our promotion material through the pipeline

-The byproduct of doing all this is that we get an instant API for introspecting and manually promoting changes through pipelines.
+The byproduct of doing all this is that we get an instant API for introspecting and promoting changes through pipelines.
+Promotions can be triggered manually through the UI and API, or configured to run on a schedule.
 All changes flow in and out of our disparate sources, via whichever encoding formats/configuration languages and filesystem layouts we choose.
-Additionally, we can add a dashboard interface for humans to read and interact with, in order to trigger manual promotions.